Rhododendron ponticum: Distribution and habitat

 The species has two disjunct populations, one in the southwestern Iberian Peninsula (central and southern Portugal and southwestern Spain) and the other near the southern Black Sea Basin (eastern Bulgaria, northern Turkey, Georgia, and Northern Caucasus).
 It has also been introduced to Madeira, Myanmar, Belgium, the British Isles, Netherlands and France.

-The range in the Iberian Peninsula is limited to mountain ranges, the Caramulo mountains, the Monchique range and the Aljibe range.
-A remnant of the original laurissilva forests that covered the peninsula 66 million years ago.
+In the Iberian Peninsula, the range is limited to the montane environments of the Caramulo mountains, the Monchique range and the Aljibe range.
+These are remnants of the original laurissilva forests that covered the peninsula 66 million years ago.

-Though the common rhododendron was present in Great Britain prior to the most recent ice age, it did not recolonise afterwards and the modern ecology of the island developed without it.
-Its presence today in Great Britain is due to humans introducing it, and it easily naturalises and becomes a pest in some situations, often covering whole hillsides (especially in Snowdonia and western Scotland).
-In the British Isles, it colonises moorlands, uplands, shady woodlands (alongside escaped laurels and the native holly) and in areas of acid soils.
+Though the common rhododendron was present in Great Britain prior to the most recent ice age, it did not recolonise afterwards, meaning that the modern ecology of the island developed without it.
+Its presence today in Great Britain is due to human introduction, and it can easily become established and cause problems in some situations, often smothering entire hillsides (especially in Snowdonia and western Scotland).
+In the British Isles, it colonises moorlands, uplands and shady woodlands (alongside escaped laurels and the native holly), as well as areas with acidic soils.

 Historical range

 Fossil evidence shows it had a much wider range across most of southern and western Europe before the Late Glacial Maximum, or until about 20,000 years ago.

-It was noted by the botanist Joseph Pitton de Tournefort during his travels in the Near East in 1700–1702, and so received its name from Linnaeus to identify the ancient kingdom on the south shores of the Black Sea, Pontus, in which it grew.
-At the other end of its range, in southern Spain, Linnaeus' friend and correspondent Clas Alströmer found it growing with oleander.
-It was introduced to Britain as an ornamental shrub in 1763, and later planted as cover for game birds.
+The plant was noted by the botanist Joseph Pitton de Tournefort during his travels in the Near East in 1700–1702.
+It was named by Linnaeus to commemorate the ancient kingdom of Pontus on the southern shores of the Black Sea where it grew.
+At the other end of its range, in southern Spain, Linnaeus' friend and correspondent Clas Alströmer found it growing alongside oleander.
+It was introduced to Britain as an ornamental shrub in 1763 and was later planted to provide cover for game birds.
 It is now considered to be an invasive species.